 Adjusting parameters is possible for a parallel GC:

 - Maximum Pause Time Goal (

--XX:MaxGCPauseMillis=<milliseconds>): The JVM will ajust the heap size and other GC parameters to reduce the pause time during garbage collector stops.
-This might cause more frequent GC and reduce the application throughput.
+-XX:MaxGCPauseMillis=<milliseconds>): Adjusts heap size and other GC parameters to minimize pause time.
+This may increase GC frequency and reduce application throughput.

 - Throughput Goal (

 -XX:GCTimeRatio=<milliseconds>): A ratio affecting both young and old generation time.
 It adjusts generation sizes to achieve the desired pause targets.

 System performance heavily depends on the available Java heap size.
 Follow these rules:

 - Young Generation Size < Total Heap Size/2.

 - Use the same values for minimum and maximum heap size to prevent wasting resources on constant heap resizing.